 On August 19, 2015, the Company entered into a loan agreement with Cordius CIG, a sub-fund of Cordius, which is a Société d'Investissement à Captial Variable (a "SICAV").
 A SICAV is an open-ended collective investment product common in Western Europe and is similar to an open-ended mutual fund in the U.S. Cordius is an indirect affiliate of the Company.
-Under this agreement, the Company issued a loan to Cordius CIG for €100 million.
-Cordius CIG paid down €50 million on the loan during 2016.
-The loan is a variable rate instrument due on September 30, 2019 with a carrying value, translated in U.S. dollars, of \$57 million and \$60 million at December 31, 2018 and 2017, respectively.
-The loan is included with other invested assets in the accompanying Statutory Statements of Financial Position.
-During both 2018 and 2017, the Company recorded interest income on the loan totaling less than \$1 million, which was included in net investment income.
+Under this agreement, which was amended and restated at September 29, 2017, the Company issued a loan to Cordius CIG for $\in 100$ million.
+Cordius CIG paid down $\in 50$ million on the loan during 2016.
+The loan had a carrying value, translated in U.S.dollars, of \$57 million at December 31, 2018.
+In 2019, Cordius CIG paid down the remaining $\in 50$ million on the loan and the loan agreement was terminated effective July 24, 2019.
+At December 31, 2018, the loan was included in Limited partnerships and Other invested assets in the accompanying Statutory Statements of Financial Position.
+During both 2019 and 2018, the Company recorded interest income on the loan totaling less than \$1 million, which was included in net investment income.

 The Company has entered into three separate loan agreements with NYL Investors.
-The three loans have an outstanding balance at December 31, 2018 of \$18 million, \$13 million and \$28 million.
+The loans had an outstanding balance totaling \$50 million and \$59 million at December 31, 2019 and 2018, respectively.
 The loans are variable rate loans with maturity dates of April 2031, May 2030 and April 2027.
-The loans are included in other invested assets in the accompanying Statutory Statements of Financial Position.
-During both 2018 and 2017, the Company recorded interest income on the loans totaling \$3 million, which was included in net investment income.
+The loans are included in Limited partnerships and Other invested assets in the accompanying Statutory Statements of Financial Position.
+During both 2019 and 2018, the Company recorded interest income on the loans totaling \$3 million, which was included in net investment income.